ontoligent/polo/README.md

 of your trial, 'X' is the number of topics, and 'Y' is the number of iterations.

+Copy this file to wherever it can be useful.
+Think of it as a portable, durable record of a specific topic model trial.

 # Requirements

 Polo requires the following;
 * MALLET.
 I am using the latest version (as of 8 JAN 2016) and I have no idea how much it has changed from the earlier versions.